Rockies vs. Marlins Player Props Betting Odds

 |1

-Check out the latest odds and place your bets on any of Peter Lambert's player props with BetMGM.
+Check out the latest odds and place your bets on any of Ty Blach's player props with BetMGM.

 Luis Arraez Props